OPT001: Low Vision 1 - Theory

 How the module will be delivered

-This module is taught via 11 lectures (Powerpoint with audio), delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
-There is an introductory webinar, and a further session of guided online learning.
+This module is taught via lectures (Powerpoint with audio) and Xerte tutorials, delivered via Learning Central, the University’s e-learning system, with supporting resources and references supplied.
+There is an introductory webinar, and a webinar on establishing magnification.
 This is a distance learning only module.

 - To be aware of recent research in visual impairment and accepted clinical practice in the discipline

 - Advancing own knowledge and understanding to higher level